ossc-db/pg_hint_plan/docs/hint_details.md

 ## Setting `pg_hint_plan` parameters by Set hints

-`pg_hint_plan` parameters influence its own behavior so some parameters will not work as one could expect:
+`pg_hint_plan` parameters influence their own behavior so some parameters will not work as one could expect:

 -   Hints to change `enable_hint`, `enable_hint_tables` are ignored even though